SURYANSH9000/SURYANSH9000/README.md

 # Hi there, I'm Suryansh Gupta! 👋

-I am a Pre-final Year UG currently majoring in Materials Engineering at Indian Institute of Technology in Jodhpur.
+I am a Pre-final Year UG currently majoring in Materials Engineering at Indian Institute of Technology in Jodhpur & a 3 star coder on codechef.
 I am an Engineer with a strong desire to explore more about various fields.
 In addition to this, I enjoy resolving issues requiring algorithmic abilities and coding abilities.
 Working with people will allow me to put my skills to use and advance society.

 - 🔭 I’m currently looking for **internship opportunities in Software Development sector**